fviazzi/react-native-base/README.md

 Dev is the main branch used for development.
 This is where all the team’s work meet before merging into master, so everything here must be production-ready before merging into master.

-You can use dev branch to develop and push your work there.
-Alternatively, using a personal branch is advised, especially if you are working on a patch or a feature outside the current sprint.
+You should create a branch using a unique task ID from JIRA.
+After your changes are done, you should create a merge request from your task ID branch into develop.

 ### Committing